oframe/ogl/README.md

 Keeping the level of abstraction low helps to make the library easier to understand, extend, and also makes it more practical as a WebGL learning resource.

+⚠️ *Note: Typescript users may be interested in using a [TS fork of the library](https://github.com/nshen/ogl-typescript), kindly maintained by [nshen](https://github.com/nshen).*

 ## Install

 [Download](https://github.com/oframe/ogl/archive/master.zip)